atex-polopoly/blogping/README.md

 3. Provided code base
 =================================

 To get up and running with the provided base code you'll need maven and a recent JDK.
 Try running "mvn jetty:run" and opening http://localhost:8080/hello in your browser.
 You should see a greeting message served by the HelloAtexServlet.java class.
+There is some example code included in BlogpingServlet.java that you can use as a starting point.

 There are a couple of unit and integration tests included.
 To run the integration tests, run "mvn verify".
 The provided integration test "BlogpingIT" should pass if your implementation is correct.